alexozer/mwgeditor/editor/README.md

 ## Windows

+### Visual Studio

+* Make sure you have "Desktop development with C++" and "Linux Development with C++" workloads installed.
+See here: https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019#installation
+* Open the `editor` folder, open the CMakeLists.txt, and click the run button near the top.
+Video: https://streamable.com/uxhy24

+### CLion

-You could open the `editor` directory as a CMake project in CLion like I do.
+* Open the `editor` directory as a CMake project.
-You could also do this in Visual Studio apparently, but I tried and you might need to set some additional runtime path settings.